lyl24/lyl24-ece4960/lab11.md

     return delta_rot_1, delta_trans, delta_rot_2
 ```

-The ```arctan2``` function in the numpy library outputs a value in radians in the -pi to pi range.
+The ```arctan2``` function in the numpy library outputs a value in radians in the -pi to pi range, and this can be converted to degrees using the ```degrees``` function.
 When subtracting angles, I used the ```normalize_angle``` function to convert all angles to a range between -180 and 180 degrees.

 ### odom_motion_model
-The odomotry motion model function takes the current pose, previous pose, and control input as its arguments, and it returns the probability that the robot moves to a certain pose given the current pose and control input.
+The odometry motion model function takes the current pose, previous pose, and control input as its arguments, and it returns the probability that the robot moves to a certain pose given the current pose and control input.

 ```python
 def odom_motion_model(cur_pose, prev_pose, u):